Azusa Ono: Political and intellectual positions

-It mainly contributed to the images of the organization of the government and the writing of a constitution for Japan.
-Here again, its proximity to the British model was tangible. in its 1881 constitutional essay which he wrote together with Miyoshi Taizō and Iwasaki Taizō he proposed a parliament elected by the people, an upper house appointed by the emperor, a rigorous framework for state administration and also stressed the importance of the rights of the individual (using ideas from the United States Constitution).
+Ono mainly contributed to the images of the organization of the government and the writing of a constitution for Japan.
+In Ono's 1881 constitutional essay which he wrote together with Miyoshi Taizō and Iwasaki Taizō, he proposed a parliament elected by the people, an upper house appointed by the emperor, a rigorous framework for state administration, and also stressed the importance of the rights of the individual (using ideas from the United States Constitution).

 He also upheld the importance of a unified ministerial cabinet and from political parties, replacing the territorial administration derived from feudal clans who ruled Japan for many centuries.
-In this sense, he strongly opposed the defenders of an oligarchic government linked to the big clans. and repeatedly criticized the feudal practices which he judged evil for the liberties of the people.
-Great defender of individual rights and freedom he therefore remained very close to western models.
+In this sense, he strongly opposed the defenders of an oligarchic government linked to the big clans and repeatedly criticized the feudal practices which he judged evil for the liberties of the people.
+He was a defender of individual rights and freedom and therefore remained very close to western models.
 However, he also brought forth the dangers of forced westernization and rather favored reforms that kept the Japanese spirit, notably the central role of the emperor.
-This was also a reason why the French model, born of a particularly radical Revolution, did not have the preference of umakuma Shigenobu and Ono.
+This was also a reason why the French model, born of a particularly radical Revolution, was not preferred by Shigenobu and Ono.

-Ōkuma Shigenobu, eminent personality of the early Meiji era remains known among other things for his memory given to the emperor in 1881 who advocates the rapid establishment of a national assembly, the drafting of a constitution and the importance of political parties.

-The role of Azusa Ono has been debated in the writing of this important memoir which has received a favorable reception among the opinions and the emperor.
-However, there are many of the ideas discussed between Ono and Ōkuma Shigenobu.
+Ōkuma Shigenobu remains known among other things for his memoir given to the emperor in 1881, his advocacy for the rapid establishment of a national assembly, the drafting of a constitution, and his campaign for the importance of political parties.
+Ono's role has been debated in the writing of this memoir, which had received favorable receptions from the emperor.
+However, many of the ideas present were discussed between Ono and Shigenobu.